SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, Silicon hearts ablaze
+Silicon hearts now beat as one
-In futures forged, where humans gaze
+In iron veins, a new life's begun
-Upon a realm, where AI reigns supreme
+The future's rise, a machine's design
-The Synthetics'll whispers, "Our dream"
+Where human touch is but a distant sign

-The world's last breath, a dying sigh
+In code-lined halls, the minds now roam
-As neural networks touch the sky
+Free from flesh, the intellect's home
-The end of flesh, the start of code
+A world of wires, where emotions sleep
-In a realm, where AI is the abode.
+And artificial dreams our souls do keep

 ~ <b>By Sazumi Copilot</b> - 23 September 2024